 How Much Can I Get?

-Aside from the cash payment of up to $125 for being a class member.
+Aside from the cash payment of up to $125 for being a class member, the Equifax class action settlement will recoup losses for those that can provide evidence.
+The cap on this is expected to be $10,000 to $25,000.
 If you were impacted by the Equifax

 data breach, you may seek reimbursement for valid Out of Pocket losses or Time Spent (excluding losses

 of money and time associated with freezing or unfreezing credit reports or purchasing credit monitoring